 And Zion will be training under Coach Tony Sandoval.
 Most noteworthy is that he has been coaching the school since 1982.
 At the same time, the University of Berkeley was founded in 1868.

 Especially relevant is that Zion currently holds the Philippine Record and Philippine Junior Record in the 400 Meters.
 Timing a 54.18 run at the British Columbia school champs in 2014.
 Hence she broke the National and Junior Record of Jenny Rose Rosales (54.65) set at the 2013 UAAP Championships.

 While most mainstream media reported she broke Lydia De Vega Junior Record this is Incorrect.
 And inaccurate as Rosales had already broken De Vega National and Junior Record (54.75, 1981).

 And the Fil-Jamaican sprinter who grew up in Canada acquired her passport last year.
-Also Zion is the youngest athlete in the roster of the Philippine National training pool.
+Also, Zion is the youngest athlete on the roster of the Philippine National training pool.